Nayan-das08/Class-Notes-sem-5/Networks/EN 2.1 - OS and Access methods.md

 - provides ***out of band*** service - access via dedicated management channel for maintenance only.
 - this port is used to configure a networking device with an end device
 - doesn't need active networking services for initial config
-- the end device needs terminal emulation software ^[Putty, Tera Team, SecureCRT]
+- the end device needs terminal emulation software [^1]

 ## 2. Secure Shell (SSH)
 - ***in band*** method for remotely establishing secure CLI connection